Cutting the Tie Between Primary Care and the Fee-For-Service Model

 - What if you could align the incentives that influence doctors’ decisions with your goals for better health care for your employees?

-- What if you paid less for unnecessary specialty care or low-value care and put some of those savings toward high-value primary care?
+- What if you paid less for unnecessary specialty care or low-value care and put some of those savings toward advanced primary care?

 If these “what ifs” have you saying “sign me up to learn more,” then you might want to look into comprehensive primary care for your enrollees.